Accelerynt-Security/AS-IAM-Entra-ID-Master-Playbook/README.md

 The following items are required under the template settings during deployment:

-* All four playbooks included in this repository must first be deployed
+* Both of the playbooks included in this repository must first be deployed

 #